ziqizh/ziqi.io/content/authors/admin/_index.md

 #- Visitors
 ---

-Oliver Zhang is a undergraduate student at the University of Michigan IoT Security Lab, advised by Professor [Atul Prakash](https://web.eecs.umich.edu/~aprakash/).
-His research interests include adversarial learning and interpretable machine learning.
+I am an undergraduate student at the University of Michigan IoT Security Lab, advised by Professor [Atul Prakash](https://web.eecs.umich.edu/~aprakash/).
+My research interests include adversarial learning and interpretable machine learning.

-Prior to studying at UM, I spent two years at University of Rochester, where was fortunate enough to be mentored by Professor [Yuhao Zhu](http://yuhaozhu.com/).
+Prior to studying at UM, I spent two years at University of Rochester, where I was fortunate to be mentored by Professor [Yuhao Zhu](http://yuhaozhu.com/).
 I worked on image processing pipeline at his Horizon Lab.